Viral hepatitis: Hepatitis A

 Hepatitis A or infectious jaundice is caused by hepatitis A virus (HAV), a picornavirus transmitted by the fecal-oral route often associated with ingestion of contaminated food.
 It causes an acute form of hepatitis and does not have a chronic stage.
 A patient's immune system makes antibodies against HAV that confer immunity against future infection.
 People with hepatitis A are advised to rest, stay hydrated and avoid alcohol.
 A vaccine is available that will prevent HAV infection for up to 10 years.
 Hepatitis A can be spread through personal contact, consumption of raw sea food, or drinking contaminated water.
-This occurs primarily in third world countries.
-Strict personal hygiene and the avoidance of raw and unpeeled foods can help prevent an infection.
-Infected people excrete HAV with their feces two weeks before and one week after the appearance of jaundice.
+This occurs primarily in third world countries. appearance of jaundice.
 The time between the infection and the start of the illness averages 28 days. (ranging from 15 to 50 days), Most patients recover fully within 2 months, although approximately 15% of affected people may experience continuous or relapsing symptoms from six months to a year following initial diagnosis.